gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Set-AIPScanner.md

 The new configuration takes effects when the Azure Information Protection Scanner service is next started.
 This cmdlet does not automatically restart this service.

-The scanner is not currently supported for the Azure Information Protection unified labeling client.
+The scanner is supported only for the preview version of the Azure Information Protection unified labeling client.

 ## EXAMPLES